-Reading books together is not just an enjoyable pastime, it gives a family time to bond together.
+Reading books with your child is not just enjoyable, it gives a family time to bond together.
 It also provides health benefits beyond increasing a sense of imagination in children.
 When you begin reading to a child at an early age, you foster an early love of books and reading.

-If you start a routine of reading to your child you provide health and development benefits to last them a lifetime!
+If you start a routine of reading to your child, you provide health and development benefits that last a lifetime!
 To help create a love of literature, here are seven easy ways to encourage an early love of reading in your child.

 To start a love of reading, start young.
 The more you read to a child from an early age, the more likely he or she is to read over the course of their life.
 So how early should you start reading to your child?
 As early as possible!

 A 2017 study conducted by Pediatric Academic Societies found mothers who read to their babies in early infancy increased vocabulary, language, and literacy skills that lasted four years.
 The same study also discovered that it’s not the number of books you read to a child, but the quality of the books read.
 In the case of boosting child development, less is more when it comes to reading.

 I love reading and have a great appreciation for literature!
 I wanted to pass that on to my children from an early age.
 Since babies in the womb begin to hear by 18 weeks, I started reading out loud whatever book I was reading.
 Any articles I wrote, I read them out loud while making corrections when I was pregnant.